December 2, 2013

 The six four-week courses in this program complement and build upon each other; however, they have also been developed as stand-alone courses and can be taken as such.
 Participants who successfully complete all six of these courses will obtain a certificate of completion for the series.

 Courses in the series:

-The cost for each course is $175, but you can register for all six courses in the program at once and receive a 10% discount.
+These courses will run from March through August, 2014.
+You can register for all six courses in the certificate program from the website, at a 10% discount.

 Deborah Schmidle is currently the principal consultant at Schmidle Consulting Services.
 She has developed and taught numerous organizational development-related workshops and has facilitated strategic-planning processes for libraries and library organizations.
 She holds an M.L.I.S. from Syracuse University and a Certificate in Contemporary Leadership from the School of Industrial and Labor Relations at Cornell University.
 Prior to retiring in March 2013, she was Director of Research & Learning Services at Cornell University Library (CUL).

 A few weeks ago, I attended the opening dedication of the Jean Rice Homeless Liberation Reference Library in the Fordham area of the Bronx.
 (I’ve written before about Picture the Homeless [PTH], a grassroots organization of currently and formerly homeless people and allies that does advocacy and data collection, among other campaigns.)
 By the time I got to the event, someone was just beginning a foot-stomping rendition of “A Change Is Gonna Come,” to murmurs of encouragement from the crowd, so I suppose it wasn’t your typical library ribbon-cutting.
 There was wine and cheese, but there were also references to Simón Bolívar and the “shelter-industrial complex,” and the invitation postcard included quotes from Frederick Douglass (“Once you learn to read you are forever free”) and Malcolm X (“My alma mater was books, a good library”).